Student Achievement Monitoring Programme (StAMP)

 Parent teacher consultation evenings are held once a year for each year group and provide an opportunity for parents and students to meet with their class teachers to discuss progress in individual subjects.

 In addition parents are invited to special Curriculum Evenings: Year 8 into 9, Year 9 into 10 and Year 11 into 12.
-There are also Information Evenings for Year 12 parents to introduce them to their child‘s curriculum and Year 11 parents are invited to an Achievement for All evening to assist with final GCSE preparation.
+There are also Information Evenings for Year 12 parents to introduce them to their child‘s curriculum.
+There are GCSE information evenings during year 10 and 11 to support parents in preparing their children for their GCSE exams.
 Parents are welcome to contact the school at any time to discuss their child‘s welfare and progress.
 Such enquiries should be directed in the first instance to the child‘s Director of Learning.
 Appointments can also be made with other members of the Leadership Group, including the Headteacher.
 Parents receive comprehensive termly reports highlighting academic progress and identifying areas for future development.

 Ad hoc consultation